nsauter/nextcloud-installer/README.md

 Installation
 ------------

-This installer will make your nextcloud data dir `Â/dat`Â. I recommend to mout `/data`Â as own partition.
-If not the istaller will generate `/data` anyway.
+This installer will make your nextcloud data dir `Â/daa`Â. I recommend to ount thisÂ as own partitin.
+If this directory is not mounted it will be generated.

 1. Install git: